ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 `mkdir EPIC`

-This script contains the functions and its arguments that must be executed, but, as always, you will need to adapt them to your data. \
+This script contains **the functions and the specific arguments that must be executed**, but, as always, you will need to adapt them to your data. \
 [PACEanalysis.R](https://github.com/ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/blob/main/PACEanalysis.R)